 Fast forward the calendar to the Summer of 1997.
 Jay is now 23 years old.
 He came to see me one morning and asked me if I remembered a Mars project.
 Well, yes I do remember.
 Let me assure you that Jay and I have a great relationship so this kind of conversation is and was normal.

 He proceeded to tell me that I should not have rescued him.
 I should have let him feel the natural consequence when he was 8 years old.

 WOW!
 How can I argue with him when he is spot on right?

-When I rescued Jay I made the situation about me and all of my “stuff.”
+When I rescued Jay, I made the situation about me and all of my “stuff.”
 I hijacked an opportunity for Jay to learn from his mistake.

 Natural consequences are how children learn from their mistakes.
 Parents can help children reflect on their choices and figure out what changes need to be made.
 No rescues.
-No judgements.
+No judgments.
 Yes to encouragement.
 Yes to empathy.

 Believe in yourself and believe that your child can handle the situation and learn from it.
 Don’t hijack the natural consequences.

 You can do it!